MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 Business continuity requires an integrated approach that includes all components of the workload.
 Network infrastructure is a primary component for any workload on Azure and it needs to align with the high availability and disaster recovery architecture.

 - Oracle Data Guard provides high availability and (in most scenarios) provides sufficient support for common failures.
-Virtual machines can be placed in a VMSS Flex set, and all services in a single solution should reside within the same availability zone to reduce network latency.
+Virtual machines can be placed in a VMSS Flex, and all services in a single solution should reside within the same availability zone to reduce network latency.
 For the same reason, the services should share the same virtual network.
 - For further protection, virtual machines can be strategically placed in separate availability zones rather than a single availability zone.
 This approach can prevent downtime during a data center failure.
 - For extreme protection, a secondary database can be placed in another Azure region with continuous updates applied with Oracle Data Guard using Global virtual network peering.
 This protection enables data updates to be applied to the secondary region privately through the Microsoft backbone.
 Resources communicate directly, without gateways, extra hops, or transit over the public internet.
 This networking option allows a high-bandwidth, low-latency connection across peered virtual networks in different regions.
 You can use Global virtual network peering to connect your primary site to disaster recovery site in another region through a high-speed network.